noahbailey/docbot/docs/services/monit.md

-  if space usage > 90% then alert if inode usage > 90% then alert if changed fsflags then alert if service time > 10 milliseconds for 5 cycles then alert
+  if space usage > 90% then alert if inode usage > 90% then alert if changed fsflags then alert if service time > 250 milliseconds for 5 cycles then alert if read rate > 500 operations/s for 5 cycles then alert if write rate > 200 operations/s for 5 cycles then alert
 ```

 ## Network Interface check

 Network status, and usage/throughput info:

+`/etc/monit/monitrc.d/network`

 ```
 check network public with interface eth0